Akuli/tkinter-tutorial/event-loop-stuff.md

 ## Threads

-So far we have avoided blocking in every possible way, but now we'll run something that blocks.
-We can do this with [the threading module](https://docs.python.org/3/library/threading.html).
+So far we have avoided using functions that take a long time to complete in tkinter programs, but now we'll do that with [the threading module](https://docs.python.org/3/library/threading.html).
 Here's a minimal example: